Nexmo/Quickstarts/vxml/transfer/README.md

-# Quickstart: Transferring a Call
+# VoiceXML: Transferring a Call

 Along with prompting a caller for information, VoiceXML also allows you transfer a ongoing call to an different number or SIP address.
 And like [`<field>`][field] and [`<record>`][record] the `<transfer>` element behaves like other